HashimHB/AppleWebsite-Clone/README.md

-If you'd like to contribute to the project, feel free to submit a pull request.
+If you'd like to contribute to my project, feel free to submit a pull request.
 Contributions are welcome!